Budgeting and the Operating Fund

 This statement is the guiding principle underlying the University’s new budget methodology.
-The University transitioned to a new approach to budgeting in 2007-08.
+The University transitioned to a new approach to budgeting in 2018-19.
 A full description of the new methodology can be found in the Task Force to Review Approach to Budgeting on the Planning and Budget website.

 The fundamental nature of the budget methodology for academic divisions is captured in the report, “To provide incentives for revenue generation, divisions should receive a significant portion of the revenues they generate.
 At the same time, it should be possible to fund programs and activities based on the University’s academic plans and priorities, even when these activities do not generate sufficient revenues to cover costs.
 To accommodate these objectives, budget allocations under the recommended model consist of two components.
 The first is a revenue-based component that includes a proper accounting for the costs of central services and overhead.
 The second is a non-formulaic component that is based on academic plans.”